nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 ### Add your Branch link domains

-1. In the `Domains` section, click the `+` icon and add the following entry: `applinks:bnc.lt` {% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}
+1. In the `Domains` section, click the `+` icon and add the following entry: `applinks:[branchsubdomain]` {% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}

+{% caution title="Support for legacy links" %}
+If any of your links use the legacy `bnc.lt` domain, you must also include the following entry: `applinks:bnc.lt`
+{% endcaution %}

 {% protip title="Using a custom domain or subdomain?" %}
 If you use a [custom domain or subdomain for your Branch links]({{base.url}}/getting-started/dashboard-guide/guide/#setting-a-custom-link-domain), you should also add an entry for `applinks:[mycustomdomainorsubdomain]`.